jaokim/jaokim.github.io/_posts/2022-01-07-stackoverflow.md

 ---
 layout: post
-title: StackOverflowError
+title: You don't gotta catch 'em all
-excerpt: "Given a StackOverflowError, there's likely not enough stack to do anything about it"
+excerpt: "Given a StackOverflowError, there's likely not enough stack to do anything about it."
 author: [Joakim]
 date:   2022-01-07 11:52:25 +0100
-categories: HotSpot StackOverflow
+tags: hotspot stackoverflow exceptions
+splash-url: /images/stackoverflow-img/josh-calabrese-fXigBxcZXWc-unsplash.jpg
 ---

-# You don't gotta catch 'em all

 There are a few throwables the JVM might throw at you, that you shouldn't try to catch.
 Basically, "a reasonable application" ([as the docs say](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Error.html)) shouldn't normally try to catch any throwable that is a java.lang.Error, because it indicates a serious problem with the JVM.
 In this post I'll take a closer look at the java.lang.StackOverflowError, and try to motivate why it's a bad idea to try to catch these.